-Dr. Brad Mozaffari and Dr. Dennis Bucko are the best resources for information about swelling after rhinoplasty.
-Read on as they explain how often the swelling tends to last and what you can do to properly manage it after your surgery.
+Dr. Brad Mozaffari is the best resource for information about swelling after rhinoplasty.
+Read on as he explains how often the swelling tends to last and what you can do to properly manage it after your surgery.

 Healing after Rhinoplasty

 If you are like most patients, the majority of your swelling and bruising should subside within two weeks after your rhinoplasty surgery.
 At this point, you will likely look and feel well enough to go back to work and resume socializing and most of your other activities.
 Note that you should continue to avoid vigorous exercise and other strenuous activities, as it can worsen the swelling.
-Wait until Dr. Mozaffari or Dr. Bucko clear you to resume your normal exercise routine.
+Wait until Dr. Mozaffari clears you to resume your normal exercise routine.